Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Current Models Disagree

-\xhdr{Results} Comparing the performance of nine different models (Fig.~\ref{fig:real_world}), we find that all models have similar treatment accuracy in the Moderation Experiment.
+Comparing the performance of nine different \new{methods} (Fig.~\ref{fig:real_world}), we find that all models have similar treatment accuracy in the Moderation Experiment.
 However, the models using 1,2-gram features perform better in the Gender Experiment than the LDA and \hbert models.
-Most importantly, we see that all models have mediocre treatment accuracy (Fig.~\ref{fig:real_world}a,c) and the models with the highest treatment accuracy produce the lowest $ATE$ estimates (Fig.~\ref{fig:real_world}b,d), which in many cases disagree entirely with estimates from other models.
+Most importantly, we see that while many confidence intervals\footnote{In these experiments, as well as all following experiments, results are reported with bootstrapped 95\% confidence intervals computed by resampling from the population and recomputing the estimators (\sect\ref{sec:estimators}) and evaluation metrics. } overlap, there are notable differences between ATE estimates for different models, even when treatment accuracy is nearly identical (Fig.~\ref{fig:real_world}a,b).
+That some ATE estimates' confidence intervals overlap 0 while others do not (Fig.~\ref{fig:real_world}b) indicates that some models find nonzero treatment effects at the common $p=0.05$ threshold while others do not.
+Lastly, we note that models with the highest treatment accuracy tend to have the lowest ATE estimates (Fig.~\ref{fig:real_world}c,d).